If you only care about the links, scroll with abandon.

 I spent August dithering over inadequate zine manuscripts and happy mail ideas, plus inventing songs for an eventual EP (crossed fingers, knock on wood).
 Most successfully, I continued to boot up Hedgehog's public presence.

 Hedgehog is the crypto startup that I mentioned back in May when it was more of a side gig than an item in my Twitter bio.
 The product: convenient all-in-one portfolio manager.
 Track and trade nearly any cybercoin on the wallets and exchanges of your choice, without needing a million tabs or spreadsheets 😎 Can you tell that I'm part of the promo arm?
 The newsletter / blog is fun if you're interested in crypto.
-(I stuck it out longer time than many, but I've given up on crypto = cryptography, sorry.)
+(I stuck it out longer than many, but I've given up on crypto = cryptography, sorry.)

 The gist is: I worked a lot.
 I'm lucky to have fulfilling and flexible jobs, nonetheless balance remains a challenge.
 Not that I expect that to ever change tbh?
 Swaying according to circumstance is the very nature of balance, no?
 I wrote a lil poem about that in July: